 Quest lets you make interactive story games.
 Text adventure games like Zork and The Hitchhiker's Guide to the Galaxy.
 Gamebooks like the Choose Your Own Adventure and Fighting Fantasy books.
 You don't need to know how to program.
 All you need is a story to tell.
 Your game can be played anywhere.
 In a web browser, downloaded to a PC, or turned into an app.
 Get started now for free, or find out more below.Watch a quick screencast

 And as open source software, Quest will always remain free.

 No restrictions.
-Quest is licenced under Ms-PL, like the MIT open source licence.
+Quest is licenced under the MIT License.

 This means you can download and modify the Quest source code, and do whatever you want with it.

 You can sell the games you make with Quest.
 You can use the Quest source code inside closed source commercial applications.

 You don't need to ask for permission - you already have it.

 You don't need to know how to program to use Quest.
 But you might pick up some handy programming knowledge along the way.

 Everything about your game is displayed in plain English, but the source code to your game is also viewable and editable for the more technically minded.

 A full tutorial is included, and help is always available on our forums.